Human Resources

 • Track material waste rates

-• Use construction management software to centralise data and generate reports
+• Use construction management software to centralize data and generate reports

 • Conduct regular data analysis to identify trends and areas for improvement